 Advice from three of our guy friends.
 This week they answer the following: “What’s the definition of bad sex?“

 Straight Single Guy (Chris): Good sex is a function of the physical and the mental.
 For women, the mental part may be much more about nurturing and safety, or so I’ve read.
 For men, I would argue the mental part is much more about stroking the ego as much as the penis.
 Guys want to finish sex feeling manly, powerful, and in control.
 Guys almost always get off, so the physical part is fairly easy — though I’ve been with some women who really don’t know what they’re doing and don’t take subtle instruction well.
 For those women, there may be no hope.
 For the mental part, every guy is different.
 Most want to make sure their partner was satisfied, which is a win-win situation.
 If we feel like our partner is bored, or going through the motions, or worst of all, faking it, I think we come away feeling weak and insecure, even if it isn’t true.
 For the same reasons, guys don’t always want to have to initiate sex.
 We want our lives to feel like an Axe Body Spray commercial, with dilated pupils and uncontrollable urges.
-That’s why Axe is one of the fastest growing brands in history.
+That’s why Axe sells so well, after all.